Deep-sea exploration

 Deep-sea exploration is the investigation of physical, chemical, and biological conditions on the ocean waters and sea bed beyond the continental shelf, for scientific or commercial purposes.
 Deep-sea exploration is an aspect of underwater exploration and is considered a relatively recent human activity compared to the other areas of geophysical research, as the deeper depths of the sea have been investigated only during comparatively recent years.
 The ocean depths still remain a largely unexplored part of the Earth, and form a relatively undiscovered domain.

-Scientific deep-sea exploration can be said to have begun when French scientist Pierre-Simon Laplace investigated the average depth of the Atlantic ocean by observing tidal motions registered on Brazilian and African coasts.
+Scientific deep-sea exploration can be said to have begun when French scientist Pierre-Simon Laplace investigated the average depth of the Atlantic Ocean by observing tidal motions registered on Brazilian and African coasts circa the late 18th or early 19th century.
+However, the exact date of his investigation is unknown.
 He calculated the depth to be 3,962 m, a value later proven quite accurate by echo-sounding measurement techniques.
 Later on, due to increasing demand for the installment of submarine cables, accurate measurements of the sea floor depth were required and the first investigations of the sea bottom were undertaken.
 The first deep-sea life forms were discovered in 1864 when Norwegian researchers Michael Sars and Georg Ossian Sars obtained a sample of a stalked crinoid at a depth of 3,109 m.

 From 1872 to 1876, a landmark ocean study was carried out by British scientists aboard HMS Challenger, a screw corvette that was converted into a survey ship in 1872.
 The Challenger expedition covered 127,653 km, and shipboard scientists collected hundreds of samples and hydrographic measurements, discovering more than 4,700 new species of marine life, including deep-sea organisms.
 They are also credited with providing the first real view of major seafloor features such as the deep ocean basins.

 The first instrument used for deep-sea investigation was the sounding weight, used by British explorer Sir James Clark Ross.
 With this instrument, he reached a depth of 3,700 m in 1840.
 The Challenger expedition used similar instruments called Baillie sounding machines to extract samples from the sea bed.